How to Use Dashboards and Reports

-The major difference between the reports and the dashboards is in the outputs, but the module doing the calculations is actually the same.
+The main difference between reports and dashboards lies in their outputs, but the module performing the calculations is the same.
 This article highlights the differences in output.

 Key Differences